swiftlang/swift-evolution/proposals/NNNN-borrow-accessors.md

 No combinations other than those specified above are supported.

-#### Cannot use for properties of classes
+#### Cannot use for properties of classes or actors

 Classes require runtime exclusivity checks to run both before and after each property access.
-Since borrowing accessors do not provide a way for the provider to run code after the access, they cannot be used for properties of classes.
+Since borrowing accessors do not provide a way for the provider to run code after the access, they cannot be used for properties of classes.[^1]

+[^1]: `yielding borrow` and `yielding mutate` accessors can be used for properties of classes.

 #### Use for subscripts